Configuration: How Puppet is Configured

 Settings are Loaded on Startup

 When any Puppet command or service starts up, it gets values for all of its settings.
-Any of these settings may change the way that command or service behaves.
+Any of these settings could change the way that command or service behaves.

 A command or service will only read its settings once; if it needs to be reconfigured, it will need to be restarted or run again.